glowfishAPI/glowfish-ios/README.md

 Glowfish.appSet("set name")
 ```

-### Defining Training
+### Defining Training (data/user events sent to glowfi.sh to build recommendations)

 Training can be done in 2 different fashions and we'll need to know which ones your application uses.

-**Product/Feature/Entity** - Used for returning products that are related to a user or users that are related to a product.
+**Product/Feature/Entity** - Used for returning product recommendations that are related to a user or users that are related to a product.

-**Social** - Used for returning users related to another user.
+**Social** - Used for returning recommendations of users related to another user.

 ```swift
 import Glowfish